0Kaz/advanced_routing_crud/README.md

 :warning: We have to avoid deep levels of nesting.

-For a deep dive in shallow nesting, check out this link :right-pointer: https://guides.rubyonrails.org/routing.html#shallow-nesting
+For a deep dive in shallow nesting, check out this link :point_right: https://guides.rubyonrails.org/routing.html#shallow-nesting

 **Routes**